kranthicmitta/Module21_Challenge/README.md

-# Module20_Challenge
+# Module21_Challenge

-# To Pay cryptocurrency to fintech professionals
+# To develop new monetary system in Mars

-To Create, deploy and interact a Joint Savings Account Contract in Solidity
+ To deveop a new monetary system with the cryptocurrency called Kasei coin in Mars.

 ## Technologies